 - Inherited diseases, such as glycogen storage disease, hemochromatosis, or cystic fibrosis

-Genetic conditions such as:
+Genetic problems, such as:

 - Fructose intolerance